 Fine-tune your slow breathing technique by practicing diaphragmatic breathing.

-Diaphragmatic breathing, also called belly or deep breathing, is more calming than shallow chest breathing.
+Diaphragmatic breathing, called belly or deep breathing, is more calming than shallow chest breathing.
 Diaphragmatic breathing means taking long, slow breaths involving the diaphragm, the thin, rounded muscles located below the lungs and heart.
 You can inhale more oxygen, thus energizing and calming your body (4).
 It also activates the vagus nerve, the major outflow pathway for the parasympathetic nervous system, otherwise known as the rest-and-digest nervous system, that promotes relaxation and a calm state.

 You can practice diaphragmatic breathing in the following way:

 - Breathe slowly and deeply through your nose.

 - Imagine inhaling air into your stomach.

 - Your stomach should rise during the process.